 YNAB stands for “You Need a Budget.”
 The company was founded in 2004 by a husband-and-wife team Julie and Jesse.

 YNAB is a small, privately held company that offers personal budgeting software.
 They also offer educational resources that help you get a better handle on how you’re spending money so you can identify areas where you can save.
 To be clear, YNAB is all about helping you save money and budget better.

 What is Mint?

-Mint is a financial tracking app and budgeting tool offered by Intuit.
+Mint is a financial tracking app and budgeting tool.
 Mint was initially founded in 2007 and quickly grew its user base to over 2 million subscribers.

 In 2009, Intuit acquired Mint for $170 million.
 The company now has over 20 million users and is widely recognized as the most popular budgeting app.